 Students must fill out the online application, which consists of basic student information, a ranking of your top 1-3 placements (if applicable) and an essay about your experience and interest in the position.
 The essay question is listed below.

 Students must also submit the following documents to TSFApplications@tufts.edu with either TSF India, TSF DC, TSF NYC or TSF Boston in the email title.

 - Tailored cover letter addressed to the fellowship organization

 - One letter of recommendation.
 The recommender does not need to be associated to Tufts University and cannot be a current student.
-Recommenders can send their letter to the applicant to submit or to TischCollegeSubmissions@tufts.edu - the applicant's name and the placement(s) you are applying to must be included in the email.
+Recommenders can send their letter to the applicant to submit or to Maggie.McMorrow@tufts.edu with the applicant's name and the placement(s) you are applying to.

 - Unofficial transcript.
 TUSM, Friedman and Cummings students do not need to send in a transcript.